Setup and Installation

 -

-Verify the Instance Count is 2 when both the primary and secondary servers are running in the OneStream Windows App.
+Verify the Instance Count is 2 when both the initial and second servers are running in the OneStream Windows application.
+The first Local Gateway Server to establish a connection to the Relay is displayed in the Active Local Gateway Server Computer Name field

 Now that the gateway is set up and communicating with the Smart Integration Connector Gateway, the final step is to set up the location of the remote data source in OneStream.
 To continue adding the Custom Database Connection, you must assign a user to the ManageSystemConfiguration role.